osherjacobs/LabWork_Findings/golden-dmsa-bad-successor.md

 **Platform:** Windows Server 2025
 **UBR:** 26100.32690
 **Domain:** badsuccessor.local
-**Status:** Microsoft considers this behavior by design; no security update is planned as of May 2026.
+**Status:** KDS root key–based credential derivation is operating within its intended trust model.
+Microsoft explicitly defines domain controller compromise as a security boundary violation outside the protection scope of these mechanisms.
+As such, no security fix is planned because the behavior is considered architectural, not a defect.
 **Series:** Vector Research — Identity & Credential Attack Surface

 ---